kovalenp/interview-marcus-shop/backend/README.md

 ## Running the Backend

-1. Ensure MongoDB is running on standard port.
+1. Ensure MongoDB by running docker compose.
-2. Set up environment variables (e.g., in a `.env` file in the `backend` directory): `MONGO_URL`, `MONGO_DB_NAME`.
-3. Install dependencies:
     ```bash
-    pnpm install
+    docker compose up -d
     ```
+    Alternatively, you can use a local MongoDB instance if you have it installed.
+2. Set up environment variables (e.g., in a `.env` file in the `backend` directory): `MONGO_URL`, `MONGO_DB_NAME`.
-4. Seed the database (run from the backend folder):
+3. Seed the database (run from the backend folder):
     ```bash
     pnpm db:init
     ```
-5. Start the development server (run from the workspace root):
+4. Start the development server (run from the workspace root):
     ```bash
     pnpm dev
     ```